labepi/bandt_pompe/README.md

 # bandt_pompe
-Implementations for the Bandt-Pompe Ordinal Patterns functions
+Implementations for the Bandt-Pompe Ordinal Patterns transformations